TurtleGod7/Strawberry-Puff-Bot/README.md

 [^2]: If you need help creating a venv, I've found [this](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) to be useful when I first set it up.

+[^3]: If you need help with retrieving your bot's token, you may refer to this [Github Wiki Page](https://github.com/reactiflux/discord-irc/wiki/creating-a-discord-bot-&-getting-a-token) for more information

-[^3]: This is optional due to the images being referenced from the online repository.
+[^4]: This is optional due to the images being referenced from the online repository.
 Note that when you make changes like adding new images, they will only show up on Discord if your images have been pushed to GitHub.
 Please change these strings only if you change images

-[^4]: If you need help with retrieving your bot's token, you may refer to this [Github Wiki Page](https://github.com/reactiflux/discord-irc/wiki/creating-a-discord-bot-&-getting-a-token) for more information
+[^5]: If you want to wipe any data, make sure you create two databases at these file paths (relative):
+    assets/database/puffs.db (HIGHLY UNRECOMMEND)
+    assets/database/users.db